nathan-hello/use-join-hook/README.md

 Use JoinMap to consolodate all of your useJoin arguments into one central location.

-This is useful for having one central location in your project that has all of the join numbers necessary to talk to Crestron.
-This example is from `examples/vite/src/utils/join.ts`.

 ```ts
 import type { JoinMap } from "use-join";
 // prettier-ignore